Skip to content

 • Every stand you want included in the simulation must have a stand number set on its entity (via the Properties panel or imported from PlanExpo).
 Entities without a stand number are treated as obstacles, not destinations.

-• At least one door marker must be placed on the drawing.
-Door markers are access points that represent visitor entry and exit locations.
+• At least one pedestrian marker must be placed on the drawing.
+Markers represent visitor anchors — entry points, services, attractions — that drive traffic patterns.

 • The drawing must have visible, closed entities that define the stand footprints (rectangles, closed polylines, hatches, or circles).